Alfresco/docs-alfresco/content-services/latest/install/containers/helm-examples.md

 It is recommended to enable TLS while configuring SMTP(s) and IMAP(s) configuration.
 If TLS is enabled for inbound email, then the helm chart expects the TLS certificate as a Secret before installing the chart.
 This secret name is passed on as a parameter with helm chart installation to be used for inbound email with TLS and repository will create keystore and truststore accordingly from the provided SSL certificates.

-For example, if your Content Services email server name is `smtps-myacs.example.com` and your SSL certificates (self signed or signed) are `cert.pem`, `fullchain.pem` and `privkey.pem` run the following command to create a kubernetes TLS secret:
+For example, if your Content Services email server name is `smtps-myacs.example.com` and your SSL certificates (self signed or signed) are `cert.pem`, `fullchain.pem` and `privkey.pem` run the following command to create a Kubernetes TLS secret:

 ```bash
 kubectl create secret tls your-cert-secret --key privkey.pem --cert fullchain.pem --namespace=alfresco
 ```

-Deploy the latest version of Content Services Enterprise by running the command below (replacing `YOUR-DOMAIN-NAME` with the hosted zone you created and replacing the email values appropriately).
+Deploy the latest version of Content Services Enterprise by running the command below (replace `YOUR-DOMAIN-NAME` with the hosted zone you created, and replace the email values accordingly).
 See the table of [configuration options]({% link content-services/latest/install/containers/helm.md %}#configuration-options) for the full list of available options.

 ```bash
 helm install acs alfresco-incubator/alfresco-content-services \